 June 10 2019

-David A. Gehn, a member of the Firm, has been representing clients ranging from the largest broker-dealers and registered investment advisors to individuals in large and complex civil, criminal, and regulatory investigations and litigation, as well as in contractual and transitional matters for the last 25 years.
+David A. Gehn, a member of the Firm, is the head of the firm’s Litigation and Regulatory Enforcement group.
+Mr. Gehn has been representing clients ranging from the largest broker-dealers and registered investment advisors to individuals in large and complex civil, criminal, and regulatory investigations and litigation, as well as in contractual and transitional matters for over the last 25 years.
 Mr. Gehn also represents professional athletes and was formerly a certified NFL Contract Advisor.

 From 1998 to 2000, Mr. Gehn was General Counsel of Bluestone Capital, a broker-dealer, and its online trading division, Trade.com.

 Mr. Gehn also advises financial professionals concerning the transition of their financial practice, FINRA inquiries, non-solicit/non-compete issues, and Protocol compliance.
+Mr. Gehn was named the “top Protocol attorney in the United States” by AdvisorHub.”
+Over the last 2 years, Mr. Gehn has worked with over 125 financial professionals in the transition of their professional practices.
 He is familiar with the traditional, independent, RIA, and bank brokerage models.

 Mr. Gehn also has an active practice representing professional athletes.
-His clients include a top 15 selection in the 2017 NFL Draft and a top 10 selection in the 2016 NFL Draft, a top 5 selection in the 2010 NBA Draft, as well as several other active and retired players.
+Since 2016, Mr. Gehn has represented at least 1 player selected in the 1st round of the NFL draft, including a top 15 selection in the 2017 NFL Draft and a top 10 selection in the 2016 NFL Draft.
+Mr. Gehn also represents several other active and retired players.